schrins/dissertation-pipelines/pedmec/README.md

 Here, we describe the performed steps to setup and execute the experiments for Chapter 2.

+Exported conda environments:
+`env-pedmec-genetic.yml` - Full package list of used environment `env-pedmec-genetic-history.yml` - Prompted package list of used environment

 ## Creating a ground truth phasing

 The ground truth phasing is based on a high-quality assembly, available on the following repo: https://github.com/marbl/HG002